Pinky-Tie/Squeak_to_Speak/README.md

 Using details about the user's mental health needs, preferences, and location, deliver a personalized recommendation for a healthcare professional who matches their needs and preferences.

-**2: I want to know about support groups in my area**
+**2: I want to find support groups in my vicinity**

-Recommend support groups to both inform the user about the support available and also to help them connect with people who face similar problems.
+Provide information about support groups that match the user's specified criteria and location.

-**3: I want a contact for an emergency or non-emergency hotline**
+**3: I want to access the contact information for emergency or non-emergency hotlines**

-Provide contact information for relevant hotlines to quickly access support during emergencies or non-urgent situations.
+Provide the contact information for the requested hotline, including any relevant details such as availability and services offered.

-**4: I want an alternative to a habit I have**
+**4: I want to find a healthier or more sustainable alternative to a habit I currently have**

-Using details about a habit the user wishes to change, deliver practical and quick suggestions with healthier alternatives.
+Suggest healthier or more sustainable alternatives to the user's current habit, including any relevant tips or resources.

-**5: I want to make an entry in my journal or mood board**
+**5: I want to record my thoughts, feelings, or reflections by making an entry in my journal or mood board**

-Document the user's thoughts and feelings in a private journal or mood board to reflect, vent or track their mental health journey in a safe space.

-**6: I want to see my journal or mood board**

-Allows the user to revisit past entries in their journal or mood board to reflect, recall and understand their experiences and emotions over time
+Record the user's entry in their journal or mood board, including any relevant details such as date and time.

-**7: I want to make an entry on the community gratitude banner**
+**6: I want to contribute a message of gratitude or positivity to the community gratitude banner**

-Allows the user to anonymously share something they're grateful and/or happy for so that they can help brighten someone else’s day while fostering their own positivity.
+Record the user's message of gratitude or positivity and display it on the community gratitude banner.

-**8: I want to know more about Squeak to Speak mission and values**
+**7: I want to learn about the mission, vision, and values of Squeak to Speak**

-Allows the user to learn more about Squeak to Speak as a company to build trust and confidence in its services.

-**9: I want to know what Squeak and Speak can do for me**

-Allows the user to explore Squeak to Speak’s features to make the most of its capabilities.
+Provide information about the mission, vision, and values of Squeak to Speak.

+**8: I want an overview of the features and functionalities of Squeak to Speak**

+Provide an overview of the features and functionalities of Squeak to Speak.

-**10: I want to know what Squeak and Speak knows about me**
+**9: I want to review the data that Squeak to Speak has collected about me**

-Review the data Squeak to Speak holds about the user to better understand what is collected and how it is used.
+Provide a summary of the data that Squeak to Speak has collected about the user, including any relevant details such as journal entries and mood board entries.

+**10: I want to modify an existing entry in my journal or mood board**

+Allow the user to modify an existing entry in their journal or mood board, including any relevant details such as date and time.

-**11: I want to delete data from my Journal or Mood Board**
+**11: I want to view past entries in my journal**

-Delete entries from the user's journal or mood board to maintain control over the information stored about them.
+Display the user's past journal entries, including any relevant details such as date and time.

-**12: I want to alter data on my Journal or Mood Board**
+**12: I want to view past entries in my mood board**

-Modify entries in the user's journal or mood board to correct errors and make necessary updates.
+Display the user's past mood board entries, including any relevant details such as date and time.

+**13: I want to delete an existing entry in my journal**

+Delete the specified journal entry, including any relevant details such as date and time.

+**14: I want to delete an existing entry in my mood board**

+Delete the specified mood board entry, including any relevant details such as date and time.

-**13: I want to talk to the Chatbot having the knowledge of what I wrote in my journal**
+**15: I want to engage in a conversation with the chatbot, leveraging the knowledge of my past journal entries**

-Communicate with Squeak to Speak’s assistant, leveraging its understanding of the user's journal and mood board to create more empathetic interactions.
+Engage in a conversation with the user, leveraging the knowledge of their past journal entries to provide personalized and empathetic responses.

 ### 4.2 How to Test Each Intention